Former Trump spokesman questioned for three hours by police in Brazil

 Following reports of his detention by Brazilian police, former Trump spokesman Jason Miller issued a statement saying that he had been questioned by law enforcement for three hours at the airport in the capital of Brasilia.

-“This afternoon my travelling party was questioned for three hours at the airport in Brasilia, after having attended this weekend’s CPAC Brasil Conference,” Mr Miller said in a statement obtained by The New York Times.
+“This afternoon my travelling party was questioned for three hours at the airport in Brasilia, after having attended this weekend’s CPAC Brasil Conference,” Mr Miller said in a statement to The Independent.

 “We were not accused of any wrongdoing, and told only that they ‘wanted to talk’.
 We informed them that we had nothing to say and were eventually released to fly back to the United States.
-Our goal of sharing free speech around the world continues!”
+Our goal of sharing free speech around the world continues!” he added.

+Mr Miller is the CEO of Gettr, a right-leaning social media platform created following the banning of former President Donald Trump from Twitter and several other platforms in the wake of the Capitol riot on 6 January.

+Gettr was launched on 1 July and reportedly has around two million users.
+Mr Miller told the Washington Free Beacon that 15 per cent of the users are Brazilian.

 A group of world leaders has warned that Brazilian president Jair Bolsonaro may be plotting a military coup that could “endanger democracy in Brazil”.